MTrop/DoomTools/src/main/resources/doommake/projects/README.md

+To build all components:

+	doommake all

-To build the full release:
+To build the full release and distributable:

 	doommake release